ospector/jj2017-scc-producer/README.md

 The full presentation was made at Jamin' Java 2017, Israel.

-The slide deck can be found here.
+The slide deck can be found [on slideshare](https://www.slideshare.net/omrispector/coordinating-microservices-spring-cloud-contract)

 Omri Spector